Penmaenmawr Golf Club

 Croeso Cynnes i Ymwelwyr - A Warm Welcome to Visitors

-So whether you’re the future “PGA player of the year 11 times over” Tiger Woods, who coincidently is currently favourite with the sports betting sites to break the Majors records, or a player who spends more time with a ball retriever in his hands than a golf club, we cater for all ability levels at Penmaenmawr, and aim to give you a unforgettable experience whatever your handicap.
+So whether you’re looking to be “PGA player of the year 11 times over" like Tiger Woods or one of the current favourites such as Jason Day, Rory McIlroy or Jordan Speith who are currently favourite with the sports betting sites to break the Majors records, or a player who spends more time with a ball retriever in his hands than a golf club, we cater for all ability levels at Penmaenmawr golf club, and aim to give you a unforgettable experience whatever your handicap.

 For those of you that are not aware of Penmaenmawr, you will be unaware of its hidden treasures, especially our golf course!
 When you first arrive you will have either come off the A55 or you will have travelled from the direction of Conwy over the breathtaking mountains of the Sychnant Pass which forms part of Snowdonia National Park which will have given you a taste of what is on offer in this area of North Wales.